Learningjenkinsqt/Terraform/Docker/April15/Readme.md

     * Take a EC2 Machine
     * Install Docker
     * Create a File and change the directory to that location path.
     * And create a vi Dockerfile.
-In that we can write Jenkins Dockerfile.
+In that we can write php Dockerfile.

 ```Dockerfile
 FROM ubuntu:22.04